Innovative Eating Utensils for Alzheimer’s: Make Mealtime Easier

 The mug and anti-tipping cup

-• Cup has a sturdy, wide base that resists tipping from short drops and bumps
+• The cup has a sturdy, broad base that resists tipping from short drops and bumps

-• Mug has extended handle for extra support and helps prevent tipping
+• Mug has an extended handle for extra support and helps prevent tipping

-• Both include a lid with securely held straw
+• Both include a lid with a securely held straw

 eating utensils for Alzheimer’s